JDutil/contact_us/README.md

 Visit your website and navigate to `/contact_us` to see the form in action.

+## INTEGRATION TESTS

+Contact Us has 100% test coverage, and provides simple integration specs you can drop directly into your apps test suite if you use RSpec & Capybara.

+Simply copy the `spec/integration/contact_us_lint_spec.rb` file, and add it to your integration specs.

 ## ISSUES

 Please report any bugs or feature requests to the Github issues page @ https://github.com/jdutil/contact_us/issues